Skip to main content

 8. Future Outlook and Recommendations for Readers

-As long as the yen remains weak, the dollar-denominated wage gap will not be easily bridged, but if Japanese companies expand base pay and industries move toward high-end sectors, there is room for narrowing the gap in the medium to long term.
+As long as the yen remains weak, the dollar-denominated wage gap will not easily close, but if Japanese companies expand base pay and industries move towards high-end sectors, there is room for narrowing the gap in the medium to long term.

 List of Reference Articles